 - The exposed surface of the LCD "glass" is actually a polarizer laminated on top of the glass.
-To protect the polarizer from damage, the CFA635-TFE-KU ships with a protective film over the polarizer.
+To protect the polarizer from damage, the CFA635-TFE-KS ships with a protective film over the polarizer.
 Please peel off the protective film slowly.
 Peeling off the protective film abruptly may generate static electricity. - The polarizer is made out of soft plastic and is easily scratched or damaged.
 When handling the module, avoid touching the polarizer.
-Finger oils are difficult to remove. - To protect the soft plastic polarizer from damage, place a transparent plate (for example, acrylic, polycarbonate, or glass) in front of the CFA635-TFE-KU, leaving a small gap between the plate and the display surface.
-We recommend GE HP-92 Lexan, which is readily available and works well. - Do not disassemble or modify the module. - Do not modify the tab of the metal holder or make connections to it. - Solder only to the I/O terminals.
-Use care when removing solder-it is possible to damage the PCB. - Do not reverse polarity to the power supply connections.
+Finger oils are difficult to remove. - To protect the soft plastic polarizer from damage, place a transparent plate (for example, acrylic, polycarbonate, or glass) in front of the CFA635-TFE-KS, leaving a small gap between the plate and the display surface.
+We recommend GE HP-92 Lexan, which is readily available and works well. - Do not disassemble or modify the module. - Do not modify the tab of the metal holder or make connections to it. - Do not reverse polarity to the power supply connections.
 Reversing polarity will immediately ruin the module.

-AVOID SHOCK, IMPACT, TORQUE, AND TENSION
+AVOID SHOCK, IMPACT, TORQUE, OR TENSION

-- Do not expose the module to strong mechanical shock, impact, torque, and tension. - Do not drop, toss, bend, or twist the module. - Do not place weight or pressure on the module.
+- Do not expose the module to strong mechanical shock, impact, torque, or tension. - Do not drop, toss, bend, or twist the module. - Do not place weight or pressure on the module.